Cinnamon Candied Almonds

 • Dump the almond onto a piece of waxed paper or a silicone baking mat.
 Spread them into an even single layer.

-• Allow the nuts to cool.
-Enjoy!
+• Allow the nuts to cool and enjoy!

 Notes